Helpline 01823 334 244

 It is vital tell the relevant authorities about what is happening to you and keep a diary of the incidents.

-• Keep a diary of incidents, noting down times, dates and witnesses, if any (also see Keep documents, diary and phone to hand).
+- Keep a diary of incidents, noting down times, dates and witnesses, if any (also see Keep key documents, diary and phone to hand).

-• Report each incident to the police (including criminal damage as well as violence) and ensure you speak to the trained domestic violence police officer (all police stations have specialist domestic abuse officers or they can tell you where the nearest one is.).
+- Report each incident to the police (including criminal damage as well as violence) and ensure you speak to the trained domestic violence police if your force has them.
 Either phone to make an appointment or attend the station in person.
 Take a friend with you, if possible.
-ENSURE YOU OBTAIN A CRIME REFERENCE NUMBER, INSIST ON IT.
+ENSURE YOU OBTAIN A REFERENCE NUMBER, INSIST ON IT.

-• Think about telling your employer about the problems you face.
+- Consider telling your employer about the problems you are facing.
 Employers are far more aware of the problem of domestic abuse than before.

 (3) Keep documents, diary and phone to hand

-• Keep important documents, such birth certificate, marriage certificate, passport, driving licence, insurance documents etc, in a safe place – friends or family.
+- Keep important documents for yourself and your children, such birth certificate, marriage certificate, passport, driving licence, insurance documents etc, in a safe place – this might be at your workplace or with trusted friends or family.

 (4) Report to a GP or health professional

-- GP’s and health professionals are trained to recognise victims of domestic abuse – please confide and report to them if you are a victims.
+- GP’s and health professionals are trained to recognise victims of domestic abuse – please confide and report to them if you are a victim.